The Japanese Chin is a toy dog breed. It has been a popular companion breed in Asia for more than a thousand years.

 Dogs wind up in shelters for all sorts of reasons.

-Although most of them will not be puppies, adopting an older dog offers plenty of benefits.
+Most of them will not be puppies.
+But, adopting an older dog offers plenty of benefits.

 Sometimes they’ve already been trained by their previous owner.